Egypt arrests executive director of prominent rights group in latest crackdown

 CAIRO, Nov 19 (Reuters) - A prominent Egyptian rights group said security agents arrested its executive director on Thursday, days after two other senior members were detained under charges including joining a terrorist group.

-“Gasser Abdel Razek was detained by security sources from his home in Maadi and taken to an unknown location,” the Egyptian Initiative for Personal Rights (EIPR) tweeted late on Thursday.
+"Gasser Abdel Razek was detained by security forces from his home in Maadi and taken to an unknown location," the Egyptian Initiative for Personal Rights (EIPR) tweeted late on Thursday.

 The arrests come after senior diplomats visited EIPR for a briefing on the human rights situation on Nov.
 3.